j-hui/fidget.nvim/doc/fidget.md

 {
   -- Options related to LSP progress subsystem progress = {
-    poll_rate = 5,                -- How frequently to poll for progress messages
+    poll_rate = 0,                -- How and when to poll for progress messages
     suppress_on_insert = false,   -- Suppress new messages while in insert mode ignore_done_already = false,  -- Ignore new tasks that are already complete notification_group =          -- How to get a progress message's notification group key